KhoaDoan120986/AKG-sv/README.md

 ## Description

-This project implements a video captioning system that integrates both **Action Graphs** and **Knowledge Graphs** into a **Bidirectional Transformer-based architecture** to generate rich and context-aware descriptions of videos.
+This project implements a video captioning system that integrates both **Action Graph** and **Knowledge Graph** into a **Bidirectional Transformer-based architecture** to generate rich and context-aware descriptions of videos.

-- 🔍 **Action Graphs** are constructed from visual features to model spatial-temporal object interactions across video frames, enabling the model to capture fine-grained action dynamics.
+- 🔍 **Action Graph** are constructed from visual features to model spatial-temporal object interactions across video frames, enabling the model to capture fine-grained action dynamics.
-- 🧠 **Knowledge Graphs** are derived from external textual resources (or captions) to provide additional semantic context, supporting the generation of more accurate and informative descriptions.
+- 🧠 **Knowledge Graph** are derived from external textual resources (or captions) to provide additional semantic context, supporting the generation of more accurate and informative descriptions.
 - 🔁 A **Bidirectional Transformer Decoder** is employed to generate captions in both **left-to-right (L2R)** and **right-to-left (R2L)** directions, allowing the model to fully utilize contextual information in both temporal directions.
 - 📊 The system is trained and evaluated on standard video captioning benchmarks such as **MSVD** and **MSR-VTT**, using metrics including BLEU-4, CIDEr, METEOR, and ROUGE-L.